mavryk-network/GoMavryk/examples/rpc/README.md

-## Pull data from the Tezos RPC
+## Pull data from the Mavryk RPC

-Use MvGo to flexibly fetch all kinds of data from the Tezos RPC.
+Use GoMavryk to flexibly fetch all kinds of data from the Mavryk RPC.
 A few basic and advanced examples are shown here.

 ### Usage